Language Translation

 Please be advised that under federal law, 42 U.S.C. § 1320a-7k(d), a provider that identifies an overpayment shall report the overpayment and return the entire amount to a Medicaid program within 60 days after the overpayment is identified.
 Further, a provider that retains an overpayment after the 60-day deadline incurs an obligation under the federal False Claims Act and may be subject to criminal and civil liability, including civil monetary penalties, treble damages and, potentially, exclusion from participation in federal healthcare programs.
 A provider that fails to report a suspected overpayment and make the repayment within 60 calendar days of receipt of the final notification of overpayment may also be at risk from a "whistleblower" lawsuit.
 When a suspected overpayment is reported, the IHCP will accept repayments made within 60 calendar days of the provider's receipt of the final notification of overpayment.

-Under Section 6402(d)(1) of the PPACA, a provider that identifies an overpayment outside of routine adjustments "shall (A) report and return the overpayment to the Secretary, the State, an intermediary, a carrier, or a contractor, as appropriate, at the correct address; and (B) notify the Secretary, State, intermediary, carrier, or contractor to whom the overpayment was returned in writing of the reason for the overpayment."
+Under Section 6402(d)(1) of the PPACA, a provider that identifies an overpayment outside of routine adjustments "shall (A) report and return the overpayment to the Secretary, the state, an intermediary, a carrier, or a contractor, as appropriate, at the correct address; and (B) notify the Secretary, state, intermediary, carrier, or contractor to whom the overpayment was returned in writing of the reason for the overpayment."

-It is each provider's responsibility to maintain detailed records of any overpayment identified and returned in order to demonstrate compliance (regardless of refund method).
+It is each provider's responsibility to maintain detailed records of any overpayment identified and returned to demonstrate compliance (regardless of refund method).
 Please note that if providers undertake an audit or review of their Medicare claim population, providers cannot use the Medicare error rate on their Indiana Medicaid claim population.
 If a provider chooses to use statistically valid random sampling and extrapolation to determine an overpayment amount for a large number of claims, providers should submit an explanation of the extrapolation process used and how the overpayments were discovered.

 To avoid overpayments being included in subsequent Program Integrity audits, providers should adjust their claims (if before timely filing) or request claim adjustments as soon as overpayments are identified by internal audit procedures.